- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 - Search for Command Prompt and run it as an administrator.

 - Type the below command and hit Enter.

-- You PC will start scanning and in the process, will try to fix the issue as well.
+- Your PC will start scanning and, in the process, will try to fix the issue.

 - Reboot your PC.